1117 Verona earthquake: Damage

 The earthquake in Verona in 1117 was the strongest recorded in the history of northern Italy.
 It was not only felt in Verona, but across northern Italy, from Cividale to Pavia, south to Pisa and north to Switzerland.
 Outside of Verona, the most damaged areas were Milan, Bergamo, Brescia, Venice, Treviso, Modena, Parma, and Cremona.
 The main churches of Padua all suffered major damage.
 News of the earthquake reached Montecassino and Reims.
 The Milanese chronicler Landolfo Iuniore reported that the church synods needed to be carried out in the open air due to the destruction.
 In Germany, damage was also extensive.
 The Michaelskirche in Bamberg, the abbey at Brauweiler, and buildings in Rottenburg am Neckar, Constance, Meersburg, and Fénis were all reported damaged.
 Many churches, monasteries, and ancient monuments were destroyed or seriously damaged in Verona itself, eliminating much of Verona's early medieval architecture and providing space for a massive Romanesque rebuilding.
 In the province of Veneto, many churches were severely damaged: in Brescia, Cremona, in the northern part of the Emilia plain and along the central route of the Adige river, and partial collapse of churches in Padua, Piacenza, Parma, and Modena.

+Aftershocks

+Following the primary earthquake on January 3, 1117, the region experienced a series of significant aftershocks.
+Notable aftershocks occurred on January 12, June 4, July 1, October 1, and December 30 of the same year.
+This prolonged seismic activity contributed to the extensive damage observed across the affected regions.

+Repair Efforts

+In the aftermath of the 1117 earthquake, significant restoration initiatives were undertaken to rebuild the damaged structures.
+Notable, in Parma, contemporary records indicate that the Cathedral's façade collapsed due to the quake's impact.
+Reconstruction efforts included repairing the collapsed walls and introducing a new type of truss system, designed to reduce the building's vulnerability to future seismic events.